Tariqalrehily/iShop/README.md

 ```
 pip3 -r requirements.txt.
 ```
-9. Set environment variables in your Project / Application as follow:
+9. In your local IDE, set a file with environment variables in your Project / Application as follow:
 ```
+import os

 os.environ.setdefault("DATABASE_URL", "YOUR PostgreSQL URL")
 os.environ.setdefault("SECRET_KEY", " YOUR SECRET KEY")